tony-aw/tinycodet/README.md

 - if multiple packages kind of “belong” together, you may not want to give these packages separate aliases.

-One example is the core `fastverse` + `tidyverse` combo: `data.table` + `collapse` + `tidytable`.
-Considering the large amount of functions these packages have, some which unfortunately have the same name as base R functions, one would want to assign them in an alias object.
-But giving them separate aliases is perhaps undesirable: `tidytable` is supposed to overwrite some of the `data.table` functions, and one is probably always going to use these 3 packages together.
+One example is the core `fastverse` + `tidyverse` data wrangling combo:
+`data.table` + `collapse` + `tidytable`.
+Considering the large amount of functions these packages have, some which unfortunately have the same name as core R functions, one would probably want to assign them in an alias object.
+But giving them separate aliases is perhaps undesirable:
+`tidytable` is supposed to overwrite some of the `data.table` functions, and one is probably always going to use these 3 packages together (i.e. they “belong” to each other).

 This is where the `%m import <-%` operator comes in.
 It imports multiple packages under the same alias, and also informs the user which package